alextim/astro-lib/packages/astro-webmanifest/README.md

 ## Getting started

-The `astro-webmanifest` integration requires configuration object for generation.
-More details about the configuration is in the next section.
+The `astro-webmanifest` requires the options parameter to configure the integration.

 :exclamation: Provide the `experimental` property to your _astro.config.\*_, because only official **@astrojs/\*** integrations are currently supported by Astro.
 Set the `experimental.integrations` value to `true`.

-Then, apply this integration to your _astro.config.\*_ file using the `integrations` property.
+Then, apply this integration to your _astro.config.\*_ by using the `integrations` property.

-To configure integration you should provide an object parameter with at one property:

-- `name`: your application name;
+The sample configuration is below:

 **astro.config.mjs**